 When visiting Provence, you should stay in a centrally located area so you can experience all the flavors of the region.
 With the Vaucluse to the north, the Luberon to the east, and Bouches-du-Rhône to the south, there’s a lot of ground to cover, which is why I recommend the well-situated, sweet little town of Saint-Rémy-de-Provence.
-Just north of the Alpilles hills, Saint-Rémy is under an hour’s drive from all of the A’s – Avignon, Arles, Aix-en-Provence, Apt, and Alès.
+Just north of the Alpilles hills, Saint-Rémy is under an hour’s drive from all of the A’s – Avignon, Arles, Aix-en-Provence, and Apt.

 On the outskirts of town, you will find a very special boutique hotel – Le Mas de l’Amarine.
-Tucked behind ancient oaks and a stone privacy wall, the property is beautifully maintained with gardens, various terraces, a pool with cababana, and a pond.
+Tucked behind ancient oaks and a stone privacy wall, the property is beautifully maintained with gardens, various terraces, a pool with cabana, and a pond.
 The house belonged to ’50s and ’60s French artist Roger Bezombes.
-Several of his works are prominently featured throughout the home, perhaps the most striking of which is the vibrant multi-colored mosaic floor in the main living room.
+Several of his works are prominently featured throughout the home, perhaps the most striking of which is his vibrant multi-colored mosaic floor in the main living room.

 (Last visited in September, 2013)